mhanyc/codingmental/content/articles/anders-daily-checklist.md

 On non-workdays, I often run through an abbreviated version of the checklist, up through item #6.
-Again, since I'm not offically on-call, I'm under no obligation to do that, but if I'm the computer anyway, I don't mind spending a couple minutes basically just checking that nothing is on fire.
+Again, since I'm not offically on-call, I'm under no obligation to do that, but if I'm at the computer anyway, I don't mind spending a couple minutes basically just checking that nothing is on fire.
 I also find that it's easier to build and maintain a habit if I do it every single day.

 That's my current checklist.
-I've modified it a few times, removing less useful items and adding new items and I will continue to do that as our systems and team changes.
+I've modified it a few times, removing less useful items and adding new items and, I will continue to do that as our systems and team changes.
 It only takes five or ten minutes each morning, which isn't much of a burden, and I feel like it does a good job of setting me up for the rest of the day.